-The broad overarching vision of the programme is to accelerate interdisciplinary research, innovation and impact to scale up a UK Circular Economy.
+The overarching vision of the NICER Programme is to accelerate interdisciplinary research, innovation and impact to scale up a UK Circular Economy.
 The CE-hub has three aims to achieve this:

-- Accelerate understanding and solutions to enable circularity of specific resource flows (including related waste streams and uses, and within sector contexts),
+- To accelerate understanding and the development of solutions to enable circularity of specific resource flows (including related waste streams and uses, and within sector contexts)

-- Provide national leadership, coordinate and drive knowledge exchange across the programme as a whole and with policy, consumer, third sector and business stakeholders
+- To provide national leadership, and to coordinate and drive knowledge exchange across the programme, and with policy, consumer, third sector and business stakeholders

-- Ensure research is embedded with stakeholders by involving businesses, policymakers, consumers and society, the third sector, and other affected groups and communities at every part of the programme – including provision of funding to enable SME involvement.
+- To ensure that research is embedded with stakeholders by involving businesses, policymakers, consumers, society, the third sector, and other affected communities in every part of the programme – including provision of funding to enable SME involvement.